 A proponent of new music, Ms. Farina premiered Peter Schickele's Viola Concerto with the Pasadena Symphony and recorded Viola concertos by Jon Bauman and Andy Teirstein in addition to Anthony Newman's Sonata on the Planets for Viola and Piano.
 Music of Robert Paterson, John Musto, and Eric Ewazen are also part of the discography, in addition to Morton Feldman's "Piano, Violin, Viola, Cello" and Pierre Jalbert's "Secret Alchemy" and "String Trio".

 She performs regularly with a number of ensembles in the NY area and around the country, among them the Bedford Chamber Ensemble, Music from Copland House, Lenape Chamber Ensemble, Portland Bach Festival, with whom she traveled to China; and the Palladium Chamber Players.

 Ms. Farina is a member of the Mostly Mozart Festival Orchestra and the American Ballet Theater Orchestra and has served as principal violist of the Brooklyn Philharmonic.

-An active teacher, Ms, Farina is on faculty at the State University of New York (SUNY) Purchase, Manhattan School of Music's Contemporary Performance Program, Vassar College, Hunter College, and the Juilliard School's Pre-College Division.
+An active teacher, Ms. Farina is on the faculty of the Manhattan School of Music's Contemporary Performance Program, Vassar College, Hunter College, and the Juilliard School's Pre-College Division.
 A graduate of the Curtis Institute of Music, Ms. Farina has studied with Karen Tuttle, Joseph dePasquale, Stephen Wyrczynski, and Byrnina Socolofsky.